georchestra/georchestra/README.md

 geOrchestra runs well on Debian boxes.
 An example setup on one Tomcat is described [here](https://github.com/georchestra/georchestra/blob/master/INSTALL.md).

-It is also possible to split the webapps across several Tomcat instances.
-The recommended setup is to have at least 2 tomcats, with one entirely dedicated to GeoServer.

 Once the system is ready, collect WAR files in a dedicated directory and rename them:

     PROFILE=myprofile